AdobeDocs/commerce-operations.en/help/configuration/reference/override-config-settings.md

 >[!TIP]
 >
->Check out the [Configure environments](https://devdocs.magento.com/cloud/env/variables-intro.html) topic in the _Cloud_ guide for details on working with variables in {{site.data.var.ece}}.
+>Check out the [Configure environments](https://devdocs.magento.com/cloud/env/variables-intro.html) topic in the _Cloud_ guide for details on working with variables in Adobe Commerce on cloud infrastructure.

 ## Environment variables